tommygrammar/Distributed-Scalable-Data-Architecture/README.md

 i should also rollout the docker instructions, with orchestration done with docker-compose or kubernetes

-But yes, understand how verythinng works and you are going to find it easy.
+But yes, understand how everything works and you are going to find it easy.
 T=I should be rolling out new updates really soon in another branch.
 The goal is a high frequency data system with extremely high performance.